sloont/ScheduleGenerator/README.md

     give 'home' or 'away' their own 'difficulty' value (constant).
 - schedules should include 'buys'
 - season is a fixed number of weeks long.

+## HTML

+- the parameters for the object constructor should probably be taken from an HTML form